Das42/technical_assessment_github/README_copy.md

   * Using the same method as **Step 3** above, clone the origin repo from GitHub into `~/Desktop/git_knowledge_check/origin_repo`.

 #### Step 10:
-  * While on the local master branch, add your name to the `collaborators.txt` file.
-  * Next, edit the `jokes.md` file by adding your name and a joke in the existing format.

-# STILL WORKING ON THIS
+  * Create a new branch, calling it your first name, and switch to it.

 #### Step 11:
-  * From here, ensure that your local master branch contains your unique _two_truths_on_lie_ file and the _jokes.md_ file with your joke in it.
-  * Push your local master branch to the remote repo.
+  * Create a text file in your personal branch called `YOURNAME_two_truths_one_lie.txt` and populate it accordingly.
+  * Stage this file and commit these changes.
+    * Be sure to include a commit message.

 #### Step 12:
-  * Hop back over to GitHub to visually verify that your unique _two_truths_one_lie_ file has been added to the master branch, and that your joke is present in the master _jokes.md_ file.
+  * Switch to your local master branch and make sure it is up to date with the upstream origin.
+    * If it is not, pull down the changes.
+    * _**hint:**_ `git status` `git fetch` `git pull`

 #### Step 13:
+  * In the CLI, merge your local master branch with your _FIRSTNAME_ branch.
+  * After doing so, push your local master branch up to the remote repo.

+#### Step 14:
+  * Hop over to the master branch of the origin repo on GitHub and verify that:
+    1.) your unique `two_truths_one_lie` file is in the master branch 2.) your joke is present in the `jokes.md` file in the master branch 3.) your name appears in the `collaborators.txt` file

+#### Step 15:
   * Message Logan once you've completed these steps.

-#### Step 14:
+#### Step 16:
-  * Await King Curtis's approval of your joke (minimum of two chuckles required) and eagerly await your letter of acceptance into the annex.
+  * Await Curtis's approval of your joke (minimum of two chuckles required) and eagerly await your letter of acceptance as an honorary member of the annex.

+#### Step 17:
+  * Pat yourself on the back, because you're done.